Let's talk about a sin that’s been around for a very long time.

 All’s well that ends well, right?
 Not exactly.
 Jonah is ticked.

 What a bummer!
 Poor Jonah actually serves a merciful God full of compassion.
 (He wasn’t complaining about that when the fish spat him out, was he?)
 In fact, Yahweh is so compassionate that He grows a leafy plant to shelter the worn-out prophet while he recovers from his ordeal.
-Jonah sure is a plant lover, but he has no green thumb.
+Jonah turns into a plant lover, but he has no green thumb.
 His vine dies.
 And he is sad.
 And, maybe, a bit embarrassed.
 After all, the way the story panned out sort of discredited him.

 That’s about the time I got overwhelmed by God’s love for all people groups.
 He was forgiving toward both the Assyrians whose sin, in part, included racism and the prophet who was demonstrating the same sin but in a “nicer” way.